-All the usual rites that are celebrated with a body present may also be celebrated in the presence of cremains.
+All the usual rites that are celebrated with a body present may also be celebrated in the presence of cremated remains.
 The United States' bishops have written new prayers and have printed them as an appendix to the Order of Christian Funerals.
-During the liturgies, the cremains are treated with the same dignity and respect as the body.
+During the liturgies, the cremated remains are treated with the same dignity and respect as the body.